jariwilms/Fox/README.md

 Assign a shortcut key to your liking
 ```
 Note that the Tools.ExternalCommand number needs to be equal to the command's index in the external tools list

+#### Configuration
+The Uncrustify directory contains a .cfg file with the recommended formatting